The Cheeger Inequality and Coboundary Expansion: Beyond Constant Coefficients: Preliminaries

 \subsection{Simplicial Complexes}

+Recall that a simplicial complex $X$ is a nonempty set of finite sets with the property that $x\in X$ implies $y\in X$ for every $y\subseteq x$.
+If not indicated otherwise, similicial complexes (and graphs) are assumed to be finite.

+The elements of $X$ are called \emph{faces}.
+The dimension of a face $x\in X$ is $\dim x=|x|-1$ and the dimension of $X$ is the supremum of the dimensions of its faces.

+A face of dimension $i$ in $X$ is also called an $i$-face, and the set of $i$-faces is denoted $X(i)$.
+Notice that $X$ has a single face of dimension $-1$, namely, the empty face $\emptyset$.
+The \emph{vertex set} of $X$ is the union of all the faces of $X$ and is denoted $V(X)$; every face of $X$ is a subset of $V(X)$.
+There is a one-to-one correspondence between $V(X)$ and $X(0)$ given by $v\leftrightarrow \{v\}$, and when there is no risk of confusion, we will treat vertices as $0$-faces and vice versa.
+Members of $X(1)$ are also called edges.

-If not indicated otherwise, similicial complexes and graphs are assumed to be finite.
-A graph is a $1$-dimensional simplicial complex.
-In particular, we do not allow graphs to have loops or double edges (but double edges can be accounted for using weight functions discussed in \S\ref{subsec:weights}).
+In this work, a \emph{graph} is a simplicial complex of dimension $1$ or less.
+In particular, graphs are non-oriented and have no loops or double edges (but double edges can be accounted for using weight functions discussed in \S\ref{subsec:weights}).